oracle/terraform-provider-oci/docs/resources/core/internet_gateway.md

 * `compartment_id` - The OCID of the compartment containing the internet gateway.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `id` - The internet gateway's Oracle Cloud ID (OCID).
 * `state` - The route table's current state.
-[PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
+Allowed values are: [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
 * `enabled` - Whether the gateway is enabled.
 When the gateway is disabled, traffic is not routed to/from the Internet, regardless of route rules.
 Example: `true`
 * `time_created` - The date and time the Internet Gateway was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `vcn_id` - The OCID of the VCN the Internet Gateway belongs to.